 The calculations necessary to determine the theoretical capacitor and resistor voltages are shown in the appendix.
-Look at the resistor and capacitor peak-to-peak voltages at

-3kHz.
+Look at the resistor and capacitor peak-to-peak voltages at 3kHz.
 How can they add up to more than the peak-to-peak source voltage?
 Is this a violation of Kirchoff's voltage law?
 Plot the theoretical values (found in the appendix) on the plot you made above.
 Compare the two lines.

-Observe the phase relationship of AC voltages and confirm KVL for these voltages peak-to-peak voltages.
+Observe the phase relationship of AC voltages and confirm KVL for these voltages and use the vertical position knobs to adjust both horizontal traces to center of the screen.
+Right along the center horizontal grid line.
+This "zeroes" the scope.
+Switch the AC GND DC switches back to AC.
+Do the two waveforms peak at the same instant in time?
+If not, then you really can't add the peak-to-peak voltages.
 You cannot add the peaks if they don't happen at the same time!
-You can, however, add the instantaneous voltage levels and we will do that next.
+You can, however, add the instantaneous voltage levels and we will try to do that next.